Return to Photo Index Return to Clickable Map Return to Home Page

 Marmaris, Turkey

-Danny on the boat ride to the ruins of Caunus -
+Danny on the boat ride to the ruins of Kaunos -

 Marmaris, Turkey

-The ancient city of Caunus is believed to date to 3,000 B.C.
+The ancient city of Kaunos is believed to date to 3,000 B.C.
 The Lycian rock tombs,

 with facades carved in the form of temples, were the last resting place for kings -